Excel Named Ranges enable you to give one, or a group of cells a name other than the default D3 for a single cell, or E3:F50 for a range of cells.

 4) Navigate quickly to a section of your workbook/worksheet

 5) Automate Named Ranges; by inserting a Table (Insert tab, Table) Excel automatically gives the table a name like Table1.
 Go to the Name Manager to change the default name to something more meaningful.
-Note: you can’t make a reference to a cell in a table absolute, so there is a time and a place for Tables.
-See my shortcut to create named ranges if the limitation of Tables are causing you hassles.

 Don’t forget you can get more free Microsoft Office online training and video tutorials from My Online Training Hub.